-Kaliya is Founder and Executive Director of PDEC, a new kind of industry association whose purpose is to catalyze development of an ecosystem of user-centric business models around personal data, supplanting the current 3rd party tracking and advertising driven ecosystem.
+Kaliya is Founder and currently serves as Thought Leader and Catalyst Emeritus.
+It is a new kind of industry association whose purpose is to catalyze development of an ecosystem of user-centric business models around personal data, supplanting the current 3rd party tracking and advertising driven ecosystem.

 Kaliya is a Co-Founder and Co-Producer of this event with Doc Searls and Phil Windley.
 Since its inception she has been the main Designer and Facilitator of the event.
 The semi-annual event has been key to fostering innovation, collaboration and adoption of user-centric identity technologies.
 Related posts

-Kaliya has facilitated and presented at NSTIC workshops and participated in the NSTIC launch on April 15, and wrote a lengthy response (posts, PDF) to the NSTIC Governance NOI (Notice of Inquiry) outlining how the advanced group process methods she is familiar with could be used to achieve better representation of public and industry stakeholders and ensure NSTIC takes their needs into account and stays relevant.
+Kaliya actively in the NSTIC effort for 3 years.
+This included being elected to the Management Council 3 times.
+She participated in the NSTIC launch on April 15, 2011 and wrote a lengthy response (posts, PDF) to the NSTIC Governance NOI (Notice of Inquiry) outlining how the advanced group process methods she is familiar with could be used to achieve better representation of public and industry stakeholders and ensure NSTIC takes their needs into account and stays relevant.
 Related posts

 Founding Community Member of this list that facilitated core community connection and understanding.
 It was the context for collaboration in the development of the Lexicon, Kim got input on the Laws of Identity as they were published and many other key conversations that happened here inform industry developments.